-Sample Policy and Administrative RegulationInformation about sample policy and administrative regulation developed by the State SARB.
+Sample Policy & Administrative RegulationInformation about sample policy and administrative regulation developed by the State School Attendance Review Board (SARB).

 The State Student Attendance Review Board (SARB), an advisory panel to the State Superintendent of Public Instruction, has developed a sample policy on attendance supervision as a resource to help school districts address truancy and dropout concerns.
 Recognizing that truancy and dropout prevention start with an effective school board policy on attendance supervision, the State SARB offers the following sample board policy and administrative regulations to help California schools prescribe the duties of the attendance supervisor (Education Code [EC] Section 48240) and to develop a process for investigating school attendance problems (EC Sections 48290 and 48291).
 School districts may adapt these policies and administrative regulations to local needs.